rogeruiz/write/dress-code/_posts/2022-11-23-appleinterfacestyle-&-cli.md

 [➡️ The stream editor sed](https://manpages.org/sed)

 This little Unix program is the best.
-I love `sed` and that main point is because I learned regular expressions by learning Pearl.
-Editing text on the fly is so dope.
+I love `sed` and that might be because I learned regular expressions by learning Pearl and finding and replacing text made me laugh when I realized what the acronym sounded like.
+F A R T. Editing text on the fly is so dope.
 This is how `sed` made its way into this solution.
 I hope it makes you realize the same thing.

 ```sh
 sed -E -i '' \